-Like the Innovation Platform, the cabinet is also of the opinion that the economic potential represented by culture and creativity is not utilised as well as it could be.
-This means that we are missing opportunities - not only for the creative business sector concerned, but also with regard to the competitive strength, the innovative capacity and the prosperity of the Netherlands.
+Like the Innovation Platform, the cabinet believes that the economic potential represented by culture and creativity is not utilised as well as it could be.6 This means that we are missing opportunities - not only for the creative industries concerned, but also with regard to the competitive strength, the innovative capacity and the prosperity of the Netherlands.

 In this chapter the cabinet sets out its views on the government's role regarding the economic utilisation of culture and creativity.
 Chapter 4 deals with the policy development thereof.
-That this role must clearly be substantiated was also evident from the note contained in the Innovation Platform's report on the creative business sector: this sector has achieved success over the past few years without specific government policy.
+That this role must clearly be substantiated was also evident from the note contained in the Innovation Platform's report on the creative industries: this sector has achieved success over the past few years without specific government policy.
 Moreover, the government's role is not evident because other administrative layers, such as local councils, also fulfil a major task in this respect.
-In many cases it has been the large towns and cities that have put creative business sectors on the agenda.
+In many cases it has been the large towns and cities that have put creative industries on the agenda.

-Best practice: Huis van Bourgondië
+Best practice: het Huis van Bourgondië